 • Comply with Customs Notice 703 where details on the above requirements are listed

-The IOE run training courses on International Finance - Click here to find out more
+The Chartered Institute runs training courses on international finance - Click here to find out more

 An indirect export is a shipment that is shipped from the UK to another EU country, and then shipped from that EU country outside the EU.